CMcG2020/RecipeHunt/README.md

 # RecipeHunt
 A python program to search for recipe using Edamam API.
  #allow requests
- #multiple choice questions
+ #ask additonal questions
- display file in table format
+ #save answers to a file
+ #generate a shopping list